-Applicants must comply with the audit requirements in the Texas Local Government Code for the fiscal year ending 2015.
-The applicant is required to submit their most recent annual audit or audit opinion letter with their application to demonstrate financial capacity.
-The auditor's opinion letter is preferred to the whole audit (note - not the management letter).
-Annual audits for fiscal years ending on or before December 31, 2014 will not be accepted.
-Failure to submit an audit for FY2015 or FY 2016 with the application by the application deadline will result in automatic disqualification.
+Applicants must comply with the audit requirements in the Texas Local Government Code for the fiscal year ending 2018 or later.
+The applicant is required to submit its most recent annual audit or audit opinion letter with its application to demonstrate financial capacity.
+The audit opinion letter is preferred to the whole audit (Note: not the management letter).
+A certified public accountant (CPA) who is licensed in this state or a public accountant who holds a permit to practice from the Texas State Board of Public Accountancy must conduct the audit and prepare the annual financial statement.
+Applicants may not submit self-performed audits.
+The audit must be an organizational-wide audit and cannot be limited to certain parts of the organization.
+Annual audits for fiscal years ending on or before December 31, 2017 will not be accepted.
+Failure to submit an audit for FY 2018 or FY 2019 by the application deadline will result in automatic disqualification.